 Transfer credits and Transfer GPA

-Remedial courses are included in the calculation of both attempted and earned credits
+Remedial courses are not included in the calculation of both attempted and earned credits

 Failure to Maintain Satisfactory Academic Progress